pmean/build-website/text/04/scurve-04.md

 the data.

 As another example of what can go wrong, suppose I naively set the starting value for a to 0.
-Here\'s what the output looks like.
+Here's what the output looks like.

 ![](../../../web/images/04/scurve-0419.gif)